 Apply it once a month in the spring and summer, then stop completely in the fall in winter.

 If you use a water soluble type, be sure not to overwater in the process.
-You can also mix slow-release granules into the soil a few times during the spring and summer months.
+You can also use slow-release granules a few times during the spring and summer months.

 Whatever type you choose, I always recommend using all-natural products over chemical fertilizers, which can actually damage or burn the plant.

-Snake plants are not picky about the acidity of the soil.
+Snake plants are not picky about acidity.
 Anything from moderately alkaline to acidic is fine, but they do prefer it to be fast draining.

 How often you repot mother-in-law’s tongue depends on how quickly it grows.